myroms/roms/ESM/Readme.md

   to avoid end-of-file when reading binary files like 'RRTMG_LW_DATA'

-* The 'gfortran' is more strict and the execution fails because unassigned INTENT(OUT) variables 'fname' and 'n2' in source file share/mediation_integrate.F
+* The 'gfortran' is more strict, and the execution fails because of unassigned INTENT(OUT) variables 'fname' and 'n2' in source file share/mediation_integrate.F

 --- a/share/mediation_integrate.F